How To Become A Digital Nomad (no matter your age!)

 In fact, gone are the days of even needing to touch a single product you sell online.
 Sounds crazy right?
 Stay with me.

-Plenty of nomads make a full-time living selling products through an eCommerce store and bring in other people who handle the physical side of the business, namely production, stocking, distribution, and returns.
+Plenty of nomads make a full-time living selling products through an eCommerce store and utilise market places, print on demand or dropshipping to handle the physical side of the business, namely production, stocking, distribution, etc.

 The process goes something like this …

-• We negotiate with factories to produce a product to our specification.
+- Negotiate with factories to produce a product to your specification.

-• A freight forwarding company organizes the transportation of the products to whichever countries we need.
+- A freight forwarding company organizes the transportation of the products to whichever countries you need.

 That’s it!